LC-MS analysis

 What is liquid chromatography-tandem mass spectrometry (LC-MS/MS)?

 LC-MS/MS is fundamentally similar to standard LC-MS. The difference is that the second half is replaced by a technique called tandem mass spectrometry (denoted as MS/MS).
-In tandem mass spectrometry, the analyte is passed through two separate mass spectrometry setups in sequence, enabling more in-depth analysis and improved sensitivity.
+In tandem mass spectrometry, the analyte is passed through two mass spectrometry steps in sequence, enabling more in-depth analysis and improved sensitivity.
 This makes LC-MS/MS ideal for detecting trace quantities of analytes, such as nitrosamine impurities in pharmaceuticals, PFAS in environmental samples, or persistent organic pollutant (POP) traces in food.

-Need an LC-MS analysis?
+Do you need an LC-MS analysis?

 Suitable sample matrices